mk-fg/convergence/README.md

      combine network perspectives with an old-style CA-list verification (and whatever other backends).

+   - Enable TLS SNI in "perspective" verifier during handshake, so that host can return appropriate cert for a hostname.

+         It is done in a hackish way at the very first Context.set_info_callback() callback invocation.

+         For a more proper way see [twisted #5374](http://twistedmatrix.com/trac/ticket/5374) (still unresolved at the moment of writing).

    - TODO: [CrossBear](https://pki.net.in.tum.de/) verifier via dns-txt they provide.